 A peanutty take on the classic millionaire shortbread, this is hard not to like.
 One batch will fill a medium-sized baking tray, and I guarantee they won't last long, as they're so moreish.
 When making the shortbread, it’s vital to not overwork the mixture as the butter will begin to melt; then when it cooks it’ll be hard instead of the soft, melt-in-the-mouth consistency you’re looking for.

 - 200 g milk chocolate

 - 360 g peanut caramel (1 jar)

-First make the shortbread: in a large mixing bowl, place 270g flour, 80g caster sugar, a pinch of salt and 180g of chilled and finely grated unsalted butter.
+First make the shortbread: place the flour, caster sugar, a pinch of salt and the butter in a large mixing bowl.
 Lightly rub the mixture together with your hands until it resembles fine breadcrumbs.
 Line a 20cm x 30cm baking tray with greaseproof paper and press the shortbread mixture into it.
 Place in the fridge for about an hour.
-Preheat the oven to 160C and bake for 40mins or until light golden in colour.
+Preheat the oven to 160C and bake for 40 mins or until light golden in colour.
 Remove from the oven, prick all over with a fork and leave on a rack to cool.

 When the shortbread is completely cool, scoop the peanut caramel out of the jar into a saucepan and heat gently until it's pourable.
 Spread it in an even layer over the shortbread.
 Put in a cool place to set.

 Once the caramel has cooled, melt the chocolate and pour over.
 Use a pallet knife or spatula to spread evenly.
 Leave again to cool, then cut into squares.